Mohd-Bashar-Azaz/product-and-reviews-api/README.md

-<p>While test the api through postman make sure to add Accept|application/json and Content-Type|application/json in the headers(also untick the existing Accept)(this is necessary to get the result in Put And Post operations)</p>
+<p>While testing the api through postman make sure to add Accept|application/json and Content-Type|application/json in the headers(also untick the existing Accept)(this is necessary to get the result in Put And Post operations)</p>